Nehareeka/PaymentGateway/README.md

 ## Assumptions
 Data is stored on the Payment Gateway side (unsure of the compliance)

+## Steps to Run

+1. Make sure all three projects are set as startup projects
+2. Use swagger for documentation and postman to send requests
+3. Get token which is set for subsequent request authorization
+4. Invoke other APIs

 ## Test Data

 #### Source: https://www.checkout.com/docs/testing/response-code-testing